peiyunh/opcseg/README.md

 ```

 ## Roadmap
+Currently, code release is a work in progress.
+Below are what I plan to work on next:
 - Update README to describe
   - How to train the objectness model (PointNets) (`pointnet2/`)
   - How to run segmentation (`segment_with_pointnet.py`)